nrwl/nx/docs/shared/node-tutorial/3-task-running.md

 ![Syntax for Running Tasks in Nx](/shared/node-tutorial/run-target-syntax.png)

-Run the `build` target for our `products-data-client` project now, by running the command `npx nx test common-ui`:
+Run the `build` target for our `products-data-client` project now, by running the command `npx nx test products-data-client`:

 ```bash
 % npx nx build products-data-client